syncopika/funSketch/README.md

 # funSketch
-An experimental application made with React that has simple drawing features, as well as some interesting filter and brush options.
+An application made with React that has simple drawing features, as well as some interesting filter and brush options.

 but more importantly, you can also make some quick, simple animations!